11 Easy Exercises for Ankylosing Spondylitis to Improve Joint Stiffness

 4. Repeat the process a minimum of 10 times in a single session.
 This exercise helps to improve your posture, increase flexibility, and reduce stiffness in the spine.
 It is recommended that you perform this exercise regularly to achieve maximum benefits.

-Lower back mobility exercise helps to mobilize the lower back and stretch the muscles in the hips, glutes, and thighs.
+Lower back mobility exercise helps to mobilise the lower back and stretch the muscles in the hips, glutes, and thighs.
 It also helps to release tension in the lower back and relieve pain.
 It is important to perform this exercise slowly and gently, without forcing the movement beyond your range of motion.

 1. To perform the supine lying knee twist, start by lying on your back with your knees bent and your feet flat on the floor.